Sanster/IOPaint/README.md

 ## Quick Start

-IOPaint provides an easy-to-use webui for utilizing the latest AI models.
+IOPaint provides a convenient webui for using the latest AI models to edit your images.
 The installation process for IOPaint is also simple, requiring just two commands:

 ```bash
 # In order to use GPU, install cuda version of pytorch first.